- Page Editor Overview

 - Reset: resets any unsaved changes

-Available vs. Unavailable Blueprints
+Available vs. Unavailable Mods

 Actions and enhancements can be configured to run a specific URL, subdomain, or domain.

-By default, the Blueprints Panel hides blueprints that are not configured to run on the current page.
-To instead view all blueprints, check the âShow X unavailableâ checkbox.
+By default, the Mods Panel hides mods that are not configured to run on the current page.
+To instead view all mods, check the “Show X unavailable” checkbox.

-Blueprint Outline Panel
+Mods Outline Panel

 The first item in the outline is always the Button, Context Menu, Quick Bar, Sidebar Panel, or Trigger.